-- If a vendor's performance is unacceptable, it is the responsibility of the end-user department to inform the Purchasing Authority.
-In the case of FPS, the school department must notify the Finance Officer, who will, in turn, notify the Purchasing Authority. - The Purchasing Authority shall assist the department in finding a solution.
-Such solution may include the cancellation of the award, issuing a new solicitation, and/or declaring the vendor in default and pursuing a legal remedy.
+- If a vendor's performance is unacceptable, it is the responsibility of the end-user department to inform the PURCHASING AUTHORITY.
+In the case of FPS, the school department must notify the FPS Chief Finance Officer, who will, in turn, notify the PURCHASING AUTHORITY. - The PURCHASING AUTHORITY shall assist the department in finding a solution.
+Such a solution may include the cancellation of the award, issuing a new solicitation, and/or declaring the vendor in default and pursuing a legal remedy.

-• A vendor who is declared to be in default may be designated a non-responsive bidder who may be disqualified from consideration from future awards for the period determined by the Purchasing Authority.
+A vendor who is declared to be in default may be designated a non-responsive bidder who may be disqualified from consideration for future awards for the period determined by the PURCHASING AUTHORITY.